Aerating your lawn – how to help your lawn to breathe again

 To avoid this, we recommend including lawn aeration in your regular lawn care.
 If you have very dense, clay-rich soil in your garden, you should also sand the lawn as an additional measure.

-Know your terms: dethatching, scarifying and aerating
+Know your terms: dethatching, scarifying and aerating a lawn

 Is your garden exhibiting any of the symptoms mentioned above or do you want to prevent the formation of thatch by regularly aerating your lawn?
 You might soon get into a muddle when searching for tips and tricks in books or on the internet, because some guides use different terms interchangeably – though they are actually distinct from each other.